1. Breastfeeding varies for each baby and mom; no exact science.

 • Detaching from your breast.

-• He’ll seem sleepy or calm and he’ll look around.
+• They’ll seem sleepy or calm and look around.

 Knowing the signals of when your baby is hungry or satisfied will make the breastfeeding process a lot easier.
 If you have any other concerns about your little one’s growth or milk ingestion, talk to your pediatrician on the next visit.

-When you’re breastfeeding your baby, what matters is not the exact amount of milk he is ingesting but if he has enough and is satisfied.
+When you’re breastfeeding your baby, what matters is not the exact amount of milk they are ingesting but if they have enough and are satisfied.
 Remember that each baby has different needs, so your child may be satisfied with more or less milk than others.
 These are some signals that will let you know if your little one is eating enough:

-- He seems happy or satisfied after each feed.
+- They seem happy or satisfied after each feed.

-- He wets 4 to 6 diapers per day.
+- They wet 4 to 6 diapers per day.